Aboriginal Visitors Scheme

 Last updated:

-The Department of Justice recognises the importance of maintaining the prisoner’s family relationships and links with their community.
+The Department of Justice recognises the importance of maintaining family relationships and links with community to Aboriginal and Torres Strait Islander people in our care.

-Aboriginal Visitors are Department of Justice employees, who are dedicated to working solely with the Aboriginal prison population.
-AVS staff are located at Department of Justice prison’s and youth detention facilities within Western Australia (Monday – Friday, 8.00 am to 4.00 pm).
+Aboriginal Visitors and Elders are Department of Justice employees, who are dedicated to working solely with the Aboriginal prison population.
+AVS staff are located at Department of Justice prisons and youth detention facilities within Western Australia (Monday – Friday, 8.00 am to 4.00 pm).

-An afterhours service is available to Aboriginal prisoners and detainees through the AVS Freecall 1800 telephone services.
-AVS provides assistance to the Aboriginal community via the AVS Freecall 1800 number where there are concerns reported about the social and emotional wellbeing of prisoners and detainees in custody.
+AVS provides assistance to the Aboriginal community via the AVS Free call 1800 number where there are concerns reported about the social and emotional wellbeing of prisoners and detainees in custody.
+The AVS phone service operates during business hours and afterhours.

 Contact details